emranxec/KeepLearning/README.md

 ## Q. how to process: 10000 request handling at once & persist in DB ?
 ----

-## Q. load a big trnsactional file and fetch the trnasction records using best data structures?
+## Q. load a big transactional file and fetch the transaction records using the best data structures?
 >
 ----
 ## Q. How to load balance in 60% ,40% weightage ?